 And once you’re done with coffee, start chugging H2O.
 “When you’re hydrated you can concentrate better and every part of your system just works better,” Melton says.

-Get up and walk around.
+Get up and move

 “Take short breaks every 45 minutes or so to walk around,” Paruthi says.
 If you’re drinking lots of water, as Melton suggests, it should be easy to build in a bathroom break about every hour.

 Paruthi also says you should give your eyes a break occasionally to help stay alert.
-“If you’re on your computer screen, try looking up and looking at a point in the distance to relax your eye muscles every now and then.”
+“If you’re on your computer screen, try looking up at a point in the distance to relax your eye muscles every now and then.”

 “If you’re going to have to stay up, ask a neighbor or friend to drive you to work the next morning.”
 Paruthi suggests that you avoid driving unless you’ve been able to sleep for at least four hours.

 “You want to avoid a drastic difference in your sleep time, so going to bed mid-morning and waking up mid-evening might throw off your rhythm for the next night,” Dautovich says.

-Stick to the same nap schedule previously mentioned: 20 minutes or 60 to 90 minutes.
-After your nap, no matter how tempting, try to stay awake as close as possible until your normal bedtime so you get back on track.
+Stick to the same nap schedule we talked about earlier: 20, 60, or 90 minutes.
+After your nap, no matter how tempting, try to stay awake as close as possible until your normal bedtime so you can get back on track.

-Go easy on the caffeine.
+Go easy on the caffeine

 “When people are sleep-deprived, they start to look for comfort food and don’t make good choices,” Melton says.
-In fact, one study showed that sleep deprivation is associated with a higher body mass index in young adults.
+In fact, research shows that sleep deprivation is associated with a higher body mass index in young adults.

 And, just like you did throughout the night, stick to lean proteins, healthy carbs, and lots of water, she adds.

-Do something active.
+Do something active

 It’s easy to overeat when you’re sleep-deprived because, well, eating feels good.
 “But at a certain point, having too big a meal can make sleeping uncomfortable,” Melton says.
 “Eat something balanced that you know will keep your GI tract in a happy place.”

 “Sleep deprivation plus alcohol is a recipe for disaster,” Rosenberg says.
 Scientists have known for decades that alcohol disrupts normal sleeping patterns, so if you want a solid recovery night, a glass of wine won’t help.

-Get a little extra sleep.
+Get a little extra sleep

-Some studies have shown that unlike chronic sleep deprivation, you can undo the damage of one bad night with 10 hours of sleep the following night, Rosenberg says.
-Other studies have shown that recovery sleep can also have a positive effect on motor skills.
+Unlike chronic sleep deprivation, you can undo the damage of one bad night with 10 hours of sleep the following night, Rosenberg says.
+Studies have shown that recovery sleep can also have a positive effect on motor skills.

-Stick to lean proteins, drink lots of water, and avoid the high-caloric food you may crave the following day.
-Plan for recovery sleep that night, and give yourself a break.
+Stick to lean proteins, drink lots of water, and avoid unhealthy comfort foods you may crave the following day.
+Plan for recovery sleep that night and give yourself a break.